Mayoralty of Pete Buttigieg: Speculations about higher office and national political involvement

 With a rising national profile, Buttigieg made a national late-night talk show appearance, being interviewed on Late Night with Seth Meyers on June 22, 2017.
 By the end of 2017, it had been noted that as his national profile increased, Buttigieg increased his out-of-city travel.
 By early 2018, there was speculation that Buttigieg was looking towards running for either governor or president in 2020.
 There was some speculation that, despite a presidential bid being a long shot, he could garner enough recognition to become a dark horse contender for the vice presidential slot on the Democratic ticket.

 For the 2018 midterms, Buttigieg founded the political action committee Hitting Home PAC.
 That October, Buttigieg endorsed 21 congressional candidates.
 He also later endorsed Mel Hall, Democratic nominee in the election for Indiana's 2nd congressional district.
 Buttigieg also campaigned in support of Joe Donnelly's reelection campaign in the United States Senate election in Indiana.
 Buttigieg campaigned for candidates in more than a dozen states, including early presidential primary states such as Iowa and South Carolina, a move indicating potential interest in running for president.

 On January 23, 2019, Buttigieg announced that he was forming an exploratory committee to run for president of the United States in the upcoming 2020 election.
 Buttigieg sought the Democratic Party nomination for president.
 By the time he left office as mayor in January 2020, Buttigieg had already become a top-tier candidate for the Democratic nomination.

 Analysis of Buttigieg's leadership style

-A number of writers for outlets such as The Wall Street Journal and HuffPo have described Buttigieg's approach to governance during his tenure as technocratic.
-Alex Seitz-Wald and Adam Edelman of NBC News described Buttigieg as a "delegator".
+A number of writers for outlets such as The Wall Street Journal and HuffPost have described Buttigieg's approach to governance during his tenure as technocratic.

+In 2019, Jeff Rae (who served as president of the South Bend Chamber of Commerce during Buttigieg's mayoralty, and was a former Republican mayor of the neighboring city of Mishawaka) credited Buttigieg as having brought positive new leadership to the city, remarking, "[before he took office] the city had a reputation of telling you why you couldn't do something.
+[After he took office] it shifted more to, 'How we can get this deal done'."